Hinriks/WikiRace/IDEAS.md

 ## Quick wins (low effort, high value)

-- **Streak counter** — track how many days in a row the player has completed the puzzle.
+- ~~**Streak counter** — track how many days in a row the player has completed the puzzle.
 Show it on the home and results screens.
 Stored in localStorage.
-Proven retention mechanic.
+Proven retention mechanic.~~ ✓ Done
 - **Personal stats** — show the player their all-time history: games played, average clicks, best time, win rate.
 Stored in localStorage.
 - **Keyboard shortcut** — press `Backspace` to go back (instead of clicking the button)
 - **Prefetch start article** — load the start article in the background while the home screen is showing, so the game feels instant on Start